Finding Deviated Behaviors of the Compressed DNN Models for Image Classifications: Evaluation Results and Analysis

-We measured the success rate, time, and queries needed by each variant using the same seed inputs as the previous experiments.
-For \projS, its success rates in the 18 pairs range from 40.8\% to 100\%, with the average value 86.6\% only.
-It implies that it is important to encourage the mutated inputs to explore more model states as formulated by our fitness function. \projR achieves the 100\% success rate.
-In terms of efficiency, the average time spent by \projR for each seed input to find triggering inputs is 0.950x$\sim$1.131x as the same as \proj, with an average value of 1.037x.
-The queries required by \projR is 0.946x$\sim$1.134x as the same as \proj.
-More specifically, there are four out of 18 pairs where \projR is marginally more efficient than \proj and the reason is that with our fitness function, it takes pretty limited iterations (less than 10) for these four pairs to find the triggering input.
-In such cases, our special selection strategy has not got the enough samples to capture the knowledge of each mutation operator.
-Nevertheless, in most (the other 14) pairs, \proj is 1.06x as fast as \projR.
-The ablation study shows that our fitness function and selection strategy both contribute towards the effectiveness and efficiency of \proj.
+The column \textbf{\projr} in \cref{tab:ablation} shows the evaluation results of \projr.
+Same as \proj, \projr achieves 100\% success rate.
+In terms of efficiency, the average time spent by \projr is 1.09x (0.95x$\sim$1.73x) of that spent by \proj.
+The ratio of queries required by \projr over those by \proj is also 1.05x, ranging from 0.95x to 1.18x.
+In 17 out of \NumOriginalCompressedParis pairs, the time and queries required by \proj are 91.33\% of that required by \projr.
+For the remaining 4 pairs, \projr is marginally (3.5\%) more efficient than \proj in terms of time and the number of queries.
+A possible reason is that with our fitness function, a triggering input for these four pairs can be found in just a few iterations.
+In such cases, the selection strategy of \proj has not obtained enough samples to capture the knowledge of each mutation operator before the triggering input is found.
+Therefore, it is possible that \projr, which adopts a random mutation strategy with our effective fitness function, can find the triggering inputs sooner.

+To check whether \proj statistically outperforms \projr in terms of time, we conduct Wilcoxon significant test~\cite{wilcoxontest} and the p-value is $3.604\times10^{-4}$.
+The p-value indicates that our MH algorithm for mutation operator selection significantly improves the efficiency of finding triggering inputs.

+\answer{Answer to RQ3}{ Our fitness function and selection strategy both contribute to the effectiveness and efficiency of \proj. }